DaniyalSarwari/git-commands/README.md

 - `git config --global user.name`              // display the setuped username
 - `git config --global user.email "[email]"`   //setup email
 - `git config --global user.email`             //display the setuped username
+- `git log`                            // check the history of commits
+- `git log [branch-name-1..branch-name-2]` //display difference of commits *(commits that are in "branch-name-2" but not in "branch-name-1")*

 ## Conflict in git